music-suite/music-suite/docs/src/User-Guide.md

 ## Voicings

 Recall that chords are infinite sets.
-A @[Voicing] is a finite subset of that set.
+A [Voicing][ref-Voicing] is a finite subset of that set.
 For a normal (octave-repeating) chord, it defines what pitches appear and in what octave.

 ### Close voicing